jdhitsolutions/PSWorkItem/README.md

 ## Troubleshooting

-Most of the commands in this module create custom objects derived from PowerShell [class definitions](PSWorkItem.psm1)and data in the SQLite database file.
+Most of the commands in this module create custom objects derived from PowerShell [class definitions](PSWorkItem.psm1) and data in the SQLite database file.
 If you need to troubleshoot a problem, you can use `Get-PSWorkItemData` to select all data from one of the three tables.

 ```powershell
 PS C:\> Get-PSWorkItemData